Doncaster Rovers F.C.: 1920–1922: Bennetthorpe Ground

-1922–2006 – Low Pasture, Belle Vue
+1922–2006: Low Pasture, Belle Vue

-With council restrictions on the six acre Low Pastures site having been satisfactorily negotiated, the Club moved there for the beginning of the 1922–23 season.
+With council restrictions on the six acre Low Pastures site having been satisfactorily negotiated, the club moved there for the beginning of the 1922–23 season.
 Large amounts of ash from nearby coal tips was laid as a base for the pitch, serving it well throughout its years of use with superb drainage.
 Initially, there was a stand for 4,000 seated fans with terracing in front for another 3,000.
 The ground had a unique feature in that home and away teams had separate entrances.
 The stadium was opened in 1922 by Charles Sutcliffe, a representative of the Football League when it was named Belle Vue.
 The first match there was against Gainsborough Trinity in the Midland League with an attendance of 10,000.
 After two years, shelter was added for standing spectators on the "Popular Side".
-A few years later in 1927, the stand from the Bennetthorpe Ground was jacked up and moved to the new venue providing a sheltered stand at the "Town End".
+A few years later in 1927, the stand from the Bennet Thorpe Ground was jacked up and moved to the new venue providing a sheltered stand at the "Town End".
 The "Popular Side" was extended in 1927 and concreted in 1928.
 Turnstiles, gates and fencing were added in 1935, and in 1938 the "Popular Side" stand roof was replaced and put further back increasing the capacity of Belle Vue to 40,000.
 In 1947 the stadium recorded its highest attendance of 37,099 against Hull City, although apocryphal accounts refute this and claim that many more gained entry to the ground by climbing over walls and thus avoided having to pay.

 Following the Bradford City stadium fire disaster, in 1985 the wooden "Cow Shed", as the old Bennetthorpe stand was known, had to be removed for safety reasons.
 Mining subsidence in 1987 meant much of the "Pop Side" was removed, drastically reducing the grounds capacity to around 10,000.
 Further safety conditions imposed after the Hillsborough disaster led the capacity to fall to 7,294.

 When the Westferry Consortium took over the club in 1998 one of the first guarantees was to help establish a new stadium for the club.
 Belle Vue had never been upgraded heavily since 1938 and despite minor cosmetic changes and the addition of some seating was really showing its age by the time Westferry took over.
-Despite this, some improvements were made in the last few years of its use as the Club rose out of the Conference, through Division 3 and into League 1.
+Despite this, some improvements were made in the last few years of its use as the club rose out of the conference, through Division 3 and into League 1.
 The Town End terracing was made safe and usable with portacabins added as executive stands behind it.
 The Rossington End was also extended and updated, with the capacity in its final years rising to around 11,500.

 In 2003 it was renamed the Earth Stadium after Earth Finance started sponsoring the ground.
 Belle Vue was Doncaster's home for 84 years.